 Most people will continue to be eligible for a full or part Age Pension, along with whatever super benefits they receive.

-The current Age Pension age in Australia is 65 for both men and women.
-This is the age you could qualify for the Age Pension.
-This threshold is set to change in the coming years (see the table).
+In Australia, the age you could qualify for the Age Pension is currently 66 for both men and women.
+This threshold is set to change in the coming years (see the table)

 It’s important to remember that the Age Pension is designed to provide a ‘safety net’ if you don’t have enough super or other financial resources to provide an adequate retirement income.
 The Age Pension works in conjunction with super.

-To qualify for Commonwealth Government's Age Pension payments, you’ll need to meet eligibility requirements.
-You’ll need to be 65 years or older, meet certain residential conditions and an income and assets test.
+To qualify for Commonwealth Government Age Pension payments, you’ll need to meet eligibility requirements.
+You’ll need to be 66 years or older, meet certain residential conditions and an income and assets test.

-For more information about the income and assets tests, or to see how your income and assets would be assessed, visit the Centrelink website.
+The Centrelink website has more information about the income and assets tests, and how your income and assets would be assessed.

 If you’re not eligible for the Age Pension, you might still be able to receive discounts through the Commonwealth Seniors Health Card (CSHC).
-This card provides access to cheaper prescription medicines, Australian Government-funded medical services and other government concessions.
+This card provides access to cheaper prescription medicines, medical services funded by the Commonwealth Government and other government concessions.

 To qualify for the CSHC, you need to meet eligibility requirements.